Omar Sharif Jr. is making his mark by building on a legacy of acting and activism…

 Shifting gears a little, let’s talk about the work you do around LGBTQ rights.
 You addressed the Oslo Freedom Forum in Taiwan in advance of that country’s marriage equality referendums last November.
 How was that experience?

 It was special.
 I’ve spoken [for the LGBTQ community] around the world at this point with the Oslo Freedom Forum as it’s travelled.
-I really felt a certain amount of pressure on my back because the referendum was happening a few weeks later, and of course I was really disappointed in the result [Taiwanese voters rejected same-sex marriage in a referendum in November 2018] of it afterwards.
+I really felt a certain amount of pressure on my back because the referendum was happening a few weeks later, and of course I was really disappointed in the result [Taiwanese voters rejected same-sex marriage in a referendum in November 2018] of it afterward.
 I think the only thing we can do is to bring our messages around the world and tell our story – and if we can change one mind, we still have to consider it a victory, a tiny victory.

 What role should countries like Canada play in promoting LGBTQ rights around the world?